ucsrl/ucsrl.github.io/index.md

 A series of optimizations addressed various shortcomings in isolation, such as providing [type feedback via inline caching](publications/ecoop10.pdf), or eliminating [reference count operations](publications/dls10.pdf).
 Later on, these techniques were combined to also eliminate the overhead of operating on boxed objects (see [Multi-Level Quickening](https://arxiv.org/pdf/2109.02958.pdf)).
 Multi-level quickening provided substantial speedups of up to 5.5x, but did not convince the reviewers in 2012, 2013, and 2014.
+In 2024, Felix Berlakovich and myself presented a way to optimize across separately compiled C extensions in Python using quickening, aptly named [Cross Module Quickening](publications/ecoop24-cmq.pdf).

+We are also actively researching novel optimization methods for WASM, and expect to publish our recent results in 2026.

 At present, Python adopted the former optimization techniques, i.e., the quickening-based inline caching, since version 3.10, and will adopt the latter technique in future versions.
 As a result, this line of research, although academically unsuccessful, is used by millions of people on a daily basis.